What to Do When the Unexpected Affects Your Wedding Planning

 Communicate with your vendors.
 Many vendors will go out of their way to find a happy solution to any issues.
 However, it’s important that you communicate with them effectively.
 Remain composed and speak calmly, and you are more likely to come up with a viable game plan together.

 Consider postponing.
 It’s an extremely difficult decision, but once you’ve weighed everything, you may find that postponing the wedding is your best option.
 While it may be heartbreaking, your safety and that of your family and friends should always be paramount.
 Waiting until the last minute can make the whole situation that much more stressful, so when you feel the moment is right, make the call.

 Keep your guests informed.
-You’re not the only ones who will be questioning the situation should any natural disasters occur.
+You’re not the only ones who will be questioning the situation should a natural disaster occur.
 This is especially true for a destination wedding where travel is involved.
 Keep guests informed as any major situation develops and designate a phone number for them to call.
-This is also where a wedding website can come in handy.
-If you do decide to postpone the wedding, call guests individually to let them know.
+This is also where a wedding website can come in handy as part of your wedding planning.

 Stay positive.
 Whatever happens, try to roll with it and stay positive.
 Remember, while your wedding is important, it’s there to celebrate the love you share.
 Lean on that love when you need to and know that as a team, you can conquer anything!

 Image by Jose Villa